blusa/blog/_posts/2025-09-17-architecture-of-a-real-edge-ai-sensor.md

 layout: post
 ---

-# Architecture of a real Edge AI sensor code
+# Architecture of a real Edge AI sensor

 In the last post we explored the relevance of something silly as ring buffers for capturing the frames and data captured from a camera for understanding the human behavior that occured before and after an event of interest occurs.
 That's fine and relevant, now we will see how to incorporate that functionality into a real sensor that is already deployed.
 For the moment we want to record every time a person is present in the scene.